Kyle Feldt

-Kyle Feldt (born 9 February 1992) is an Australian professional rugby league footballer who plays as a er for St Helens in the Super League.
+Kyle Feldt (born 9 February 1992) is an Australian professional rugby league footballer who last played as a er for St Helens in the Super League.

 Feldt has played for the Prime Minister's XIII, and was a member of the Cowboys' 2015 NRL Grand Final and 2016 World Club Challenge winning sides.

 Background

 Feldt was born and raised in Townsville, Queensland, Australia.
 He grew up playing rugby union and was pursued by the Brumbies.